Billy Joe DuPree: Professional career

 In 1977, the Cowboys increased his blocking responsibilities and his stats suffered.
 He made 28 receptions (fourth on the team) for 347 yards (third on the team) and 3 receiving touchdowns (tied for second on the team).
 He still was voted the starter at tight end for the NFC squad in the Pro Bowl.

-He assisted his team to a 27–10 victory over the Denver Broncos in Super Bowl XII, as the top receiver of the game (four catches for 66 yards).
+He assisted his team to a 27–10 victory over the Denver Broncos in Super Bowl XII as the game's top receiver (four catches for 66 yards).
 He also played in Super Bowl X and scored a touchdown in Super Bowl XIII; in both games the Cowboys lost against the Pittsburgh Steelers.

-Even though tight ends during his era were expected to block more than feature their receiving skills, his 41 career touchdown receptions was the Cowboys team record until it was broken in 2012 by Jason Witten.
+Even though tight ends during his era were expected to block more than feature their receiving skills, his 41 career touchdown receptions was the Cowboys record for tight ends until it was broken in 2012 by Jason Witten.

 In the 1982 season, he helped block on Tony Dorsett's record 99-yard touchdown run against the Minnesota Vikings.
 He announced his retirement on March 16, 1984.

 Known as a superb blocker and pass receiver, DuPree was one of the top tight ends of his era.
-He caught 267 passes for 3,565 yards and 42 touchdowns, while also rushing for 178 yards and a touchdown on 28 carries.
+He caught 267 passes for 3,565 yards and 42 touchdowns while also rushing for 178 yards and a touchdown on 28 carries.

-The durable DuPree never missed a game in his 11 seasons in the league and was part of the franchise's legacy of Pro Bowl tight ends that includes: Jim Doran, Dick Bielski, Lee Folkins, Mike Ditka, Jay Saldi, Doug Cosbie, Jay Novacek, and Jason Witten.
-He was also a Cowboys co-captain and recognized as the team’s NFL Man of the Year.
+The durable DuPree never missed a game in his 11 seasons in the league and was part of the franchise's legacy of Pro Bowl tight ends that includes: Jim Doran, Dick Bielski, Lee Folkins, Mike Ditka, Jay Saldi, Doug Cosbie, Jay Novacek and Jason Witten.
+He was also a Cowboys co-captain and recognized as the team's NFL Man of the Year.